The Ballad of Jed Clampett: Charts

-Beginning on December 8, 1962, the song spent 20 weeks on the Billboard country singles charts, scoring a maximum of number one for three weeks and scored #44 on the Billboard Hot 100 during 1962.
+Beginning on December 8, 1962, the song spent 20 weeks on the Billboard country singles charts, scoring a maximum of number one for three weeks and scored No. 44 on the Billboard Hot 100 during 1962.
 It was the first bluegrass record to top the Billboard country charts.
 The song remained one of the best-selling and well-known bluegrass songs into the 21st century.

 Adaptations

 "Weird Al" Yankovic merged the first two stanzas of the Ballad with the instrumentals to the Dire Straits song "Money for Nothing" for his 1989 single "Money for Nothing/Beverly Hillbillies*", which was composed for his movie UHF.

 During the late 1970s, the television series Saturday Night Live featured a spoof of the Beverly Hillbillies as a skit about a wealthy family from an oil-rich Mideastern country relocating to Southern California.
 The theme song for the skit was termed "The Bel-Arabs".

 During Bill Clinton's presidential administration, Saturday Night Live staged a spoof of the song, substituting Clinton's name for Jed Clampett's and changing the destination from Beverly Hills to the White House.

 Banjo virtuoso Béla Fleck often plays the ballad in concert.
 Fleck also accompanied Scruggs for a re-recording of the song for the 1993 movie adaptation of The Beverly Hillbillies.

-On August 13, 2009, national broadcaster Q&A featured a spoof version of the song lampooning the then leader of the Australian Liberal Party Malcolm Turnbull by Stefan Sojka - Bellevue Hillbilly - making fun of his wealth, his relative unpopularity and his admission that he once tried cannabis.